openvinotoolkit/openvino/docs/ops/sort/NMSRotated_13.md

   * **Description**: the direction of angle
   * **Range of values**: true of false

-    * *true* - positive value of angle is clockwise.
+    * *true* - positive value of the angle is clockwise.
-    * *false* - positive value of angle is counter clockwise.
+    * *false* - positive value of the angle is counterclockwise.
   * **Type**: boolean
   * **Default value**: true
   * **Required**: *no*